Anthony J. Lisska

-Anthony J. Lisska was a professor of philosophy at Denison University.
+Anthony J. Lisska was an American professor of philosophy at Denison University.
 He was a specialist in Thomism and analytic philosophy and the thinking of St. Thomas Aquinas.
 He described his "intellectual avocation" as regional history and wrote several books on the history of Ohio.
 In 2016, the Denison University Gilpatrick Center was rededicated as the Lisska Center for Scholarly Engagement in honor of Anthony Lisska and his contributions to the university.
 These contributions include serving as dean, chairing the philosophy department, and founding and chairing the Honors Program.

 Lisska earned a Bachelor of Arts from Providence College, a master’s from Saint Stephen's College, and a doctorate from Ohio State University.

 Lisska died on September 18, 2022, at 84 years of age.